What Makes a 'Type AB' an Individual?

 The Blood Type AB Individualized Lifestyle

 Type AB blood is rare – it’s found in less than five percent of the population.
-And it is the newest of the blood types.
-Until ten or twelve centuries ago, there was no Type AB blood type.
-Type AB resulted from the intermingling of Type A with Type B. Type AB is the only blood type whose existence is the result of intermingling rather than environment.
+And it is the 'newest' of the blood types.
+Until ten or twelve centuries ago, there was little to no Type AB blood type.
+That is because type AB results from the intermingling of Type A with Type B. Unlike virtually every other gene, which have 'dominant' and 'recessive' variations (alleles), the A and B alleles are 'co-dominant,' meaning they quite happily co-exist with each other.
+Type AB is the only blood type whose existence is the result of intermingling rather than evolution and environment.
 Thus, they share both the benefits and the challenges of both Type A and Type B blood types.
 Type AB has a unique chameleon like quality – depending on the circumstances, this blood type can appropriate the characteristics of each of the other blood types.
 Type AB is sometimes A-like, sometimes B-like and sometimes a fusion of both.
 Today, as we look back at this remarkable evolutionary revolution, it is clear that the genetic characteristics of our ancestors live in our blood today.

 Eat Right for Wellness

 Type AB reflects the mixed inheritance of their A and B genes.
 According to Dr. D’Adamo, “Type AB has Type A’s low stomach acid, however, they also have Type B’s adaptation to meats.
 Therefore, you lack enough stomach acid to metabolize them efficiently and the meat you eat tends to get stored as fat.
-Your Type B propensities cause the same insulin reaction as Type B when you eat lima beans, corn, buckwheat, or sesame seeds.”
-Inhibited insulin production results in hypoglycemia, a lowering of blood sugar after meals and leads to less efficient metabolism of foods.
+Because type AB has both the A and the B blood type antigens, foods that contain chemicals called lectins are more likely to react with the tissues and cells of type AB than any of the other blood types.

 Type AB should avoid caffeine and alcohol, especially when you’re in stressful situations.
 Dr. D’Adamo recommends that Type AB focus on foods such as tofu, seafood, dairy and green vegetables if you are trying to lose weight.
 “Avoid all smoked or cured meats.
 These foods can cause stomach cancer in people with low levels of stomach acid,” recommends Dr. D’Adamo.
 There is a wide variety of seafood for Type AB, and it is an excellent source of protein for Type AB.
 A few highly beneficial fish are mahi-mahi, red snapper, salmon, sardines, and tuna..
 Some dairy is also beneficial for Type AB – especially cultured dairy such as Yogurt and kefir.